Klairm/Spotipy2YTmusic-playlists/README.md

 ## Credentials

-Credentials are needed in a separate file named `credentials.json` following this structure:
+Spotify Credentials are needed in a separate file named `credentials.json` following this structure:

 ```
 {